AdviceNow has a Sorting out Child Arrangements webstie with information on sorting out child arrangements when you separate or divorce.

 Child protection and safeguarding

-In our work with clients we will always check whether children are known to Children’s Services and seek permission to speak to them about any current involvement before proceeding with mediation.
-As a service we reserve the right to breach confidentiality in the event that we have concerns about the risk of harm.
+Child protection is usually in place to protect children who have already experienced harm, abuse, neglect, sexual exploitation, or have otherwise been harmed.
+Safeguarding is about preventing harm.
+In our work with clients, we will always check whether children are known to Children’s Services and seek permission to speak to them about any current involvement before proceeding with mediation.
+As a service, we reserve the right to breach confidentiality in the event that we have concerns about the risk of harm.

 Our Responsibilities